visit-dav/visit/src/doc/python_scripting/functions.rst

     the covers.
 Sometimes filenames are given to VisIt in the traditional 8.3 format and must be expanded to long format before it is possible to open them.
-If you ever find that you need to do this conversion, such as when you process command line arguments, then you can use the LongFileName function to return the longer filename.
+If you ever find that you need to do this conversion, such as when you process command-line arguments, then you can use the LongFileName function to return the longer filename.